Highlander: The Series: VHS release

 Beginning in 1995, full seasons of Highlander were released on VHS.
 These releases were the European cuts of the episodes, with each episode having approximately four minutes of additional footage not seen on American television.
 The first four season sets featured 11 VHS tapes, with two episodes on each tape.
 Prior to the release of the individual seasons, in October 1993, a feature-length release titled Highlander: The Gathering was released on VHS, which combined the episodes "The Gathering" and "Revenge is Sweet".

 DVD releases

 The series has been released on home video in various collections.
 Anchor Bay Entertainment released all six seasons on DVD in Region 1 between 2002 and 2005.
 The company also released a 15-episode best-of collection, as well as a collection containing all six seasons.
 In addition, Anchor Bay released several two-part episodes on single DVDs and edited them together to present them as feature-length films.
 For example, "Counterfeit" and "Counterfeit Part Two" were released on a single DVD as Highlander: Counterfeit.
-These releases have all been discontinued and are now out of print.

 In April 2018, Visual Entertainment re-released Highlander: The Complete Series on DVD in Region 1.
 The 22-disc collection includes all 119 episodes of the series as well as 6 hours of bonus content and also comes with a spin-off series Highlander: The Raven.